Oldham is now under national lockdown coronavirus restrictions.

 Leisure and hospitality

-Restaurants, bars and pubs must close, but can still provide takeaway, click-and-collect, drive-through and delivery services.
+Restaurants, bars and pubs must close, but can still provide takeaway, click-and-collect, drive-through and delivery services up untill 11pm.

 Weddings, civil partnerships, religious services and funerals